 1. Canadian Visas Guaranteed!

 If a website says that they can guarantee that they can get you a visa, it's usually an indication that they may be a fraudulent website.
-A government-regulated and trusted immigration service will never promise that your visa will be approved, nor are they authorised to do so.
+A government-regulated and trusted immigration service will never promise that your visa will be approved, nor are they authorized to do so.
 A good immigration company will ensure that all of your documents are completed correctly, all supporting documents are submitted and will do their utmost to give you the best possible chance of success with regards to your Canadian visa application process.
 In fact, a great immigration company would not try to persuade a client to use their services even though they have a low chance of success.
 They would more than likely advise against it and leave it up to you to choose if you would like to take the next step.

 2. Lock it Down!